Careful!

 This is advanced topic describing Kuma implementation internals

-The main task of the control plane is to provide config for dataplanes.
-When a dataplane connects to the control plane, the CP starts a new goroutine.
-This goroutine runs the reconciliation process with given interval (1s by default).
-During this process, all dataplanes and policies are fetched for matching.
-When matching is done, the Envoy config (including policies and available endpoints of services) for given dataplane is generated and sent only if there is an actual change.
+When matching is done, the Envoy config (including policies and available endpoints of services) for given data plane is generated and sent only if there is an actual change.

 KUMA_XDS_SERVER_DATAPLANE_CONFIGURATION_REFRESH_INTERVAL

-: interval for re-generating configuration for Dataplanes connected to the Control Plane (default: 1s)
+: interval for re-generating configuration for data planes connected to the control plane (default:1s

-For systems with high traffic, keeping old endpoints for such a long time (5s) may not be acceptable.
+For systems with high traffic, keeping old endpoints for such a long time (5 seconds) may not be acceptable.
 To solve this, you can use passive or active health checks provided by Kuma.

 Additionally, to avoid overloading the underlying storage there is a cache that shares fetch results between concurrent reconciliation processes for multiple dataplanes.